burhon97/gomobile-test/README.md

 $ gomobile build -target=ios -v $GOPATH/src/not.expert/test
 ```

-And run you Xcode project
+And run your Xcode project